-In the manufacturing industry, compliance management can make or break your ability to do business.
+In the manufacturing industry, making sure that your compliance management is seamless can make or break your ability to do business.

 Okay, I said earlier, in part 3, that Search represents the most significant change to information architecture design in forever.
 I still stand by that statement but one of the most transformative elements of modern Intranets is a new approach to SharePoint customizations.
 It used to be your I.T. department would tweak the Intranet to include anything from tailor font styles to omelet making apps.
 But administrators and business managers became reluctant to implement these customizations because they made upgrades and maintenance cumbersome and weren’t focused on productivity.